 Have you ever been to a Civil War reenactment?

-I challenge anyone to walk into a Wendy’s, wearing an historical outfit, and order fries to go!
-If you do, don’t forget to take a photo, and send it to me via email!
-The first person to capitalize on this awesome challenge before the end of May will win a $10 Wendy’s gift card!
+I challenge anyone to walk into a Wendy’s, wearing an historical outfit, and order fries to go.
+If you do, don’t forget to take a photo, and send it to me via email.
+The first person to capitalize on this challenge before the end of May will win a $10 Wendy’s gift card!
+Now don’t you all jump up at once!